 The combined costs of housing and transportation (commonly referred to as H+T) are often a large portion of a household's budget, with experts recommending the combined total not be more than 45% of household income.
-In the Greater San Antonio Region that total on average is 53%.
-Walkable communities that provide great transit options can reduce the household transportation costs for the average person.
+As of 2019, the City of San Antonio average was 46% - which aligns with the recommended percentage.
+However, walkable communities that provide great transit options can reduce the household transportation costs for the average person.
 If people have an alternative to driving alone, transportation costs can be stable even when gas prices rise.
-As some people choose to go to their destination on foot, bicycle or transit, the number of cars on the road will be minimized.
-This will reduce traffic delays for those people that choose to drive.
+As some people choose to go to their destination on foot, bicycle, or public transit, the number of cars on the road will be minimized.
+This will reduce traffic delays for those people who choose to drive.

-The Eastside Area's dense and interconnected street network links historic streetcar neighborhoods, employment areas, and amenities, supporting local quality of life.
+The Eastside Community Area's dense and interconnected street network links historic streetcar neighborhoods, employment areas, and amenities, supporting local quality of life.
 Early development of blocks and roads between the 1890s and 1940s reflected a time when more shopping, recreation, and work occurred closer to home, often without the use of a car.
-The transportation system emphasized the streetcar network and neighborhood connections to the local streetcar network and downtown, although the area included roads that connected San Antonio with communities to the east.
+The transportation system emphasized the streetcar network and neighborhood connections to the local streetcar network and Downtown, although the area also included roads that connected San Antonio with communities to the east.

 Later transportation investments emphasized longer distance travel, optimizing the transportation network for driving cars.
 Some streets such as New Braunfels Avenue were widened, leaving less room for sidewalks, and local streets that connected neighborhoods with destinations were severed by new interstate highways.
 Even though the Eastside Area's transportation system is designed to optimize automobile travel, the area has the lowest number of vehicles owned per capita in San Antonio, and with some of the lowest per capita household incomes in the city, area residents on average have the least capacity to afford car ownership.
-The Eastside Area has the foundation for a great transportation system, including a gridded network of streets and sidewalks, over ten bus routes, and the potential for more people to live closer to their daily destinations.
-However the area's streets lack complete pedestrian facilities, and although there are several bicycle routes marked by signs, there are few bicycle lanes.
+The Eastside Area has the foundation for a great transportation system, including a gridded network of streets and sidewalks, over ten bus routes plus future improvement plans by VIA, and the potential for more people to live closer to their daily destinations.
+However, the area's streets lack complete pedestrian facilities, and although there are several bicycle routes marked by signs, there are few bicycle lanes.

-The Eastside Area has a vision that neighbors will feel comfortable and safe when spending time outside, exercising, traveling, walking and engaging with neighbors.
-This vision is supported by community goals that highlight the importance of creating public gathering places, connecting neighborhoods and providing access to trails, parks and other green spaces.
-Providing seamless and efficient transit, bicycle and pedestrian infrastructure will promote livability within the Eastside Area.
+The Eastside Area has a vision that neighbors will feel comfortable and safe when spending time outside, exercising, traveling, walking, and engaging with neighbors.
+This vision is supported by community goals that highlight the importance of creating public gathering places, connecting neighborhoods, and providing access to trails, parks, and other green spaces.
+Providing seamless and efficient transit, bicycle, and pedestrian infrastructure will promote livability within the Eastside Area.